In some forums, there is actually quite a debate about how long to boil corn.

 I believe that when it says "Remove from heat; let stand 10 minutes before serving", it means to take the corn out of the water and let it stand for 10 minutes, not to just remove the pot from the heat and let the corn stand in the water for 10 minutes.

-The shorter time, of two minutes, specified in the Betty Crocker's Cookbook, gives you fresher sweeter tasting corn.
-When I boil corn on the cob, I bring the water to a boil, drop the ears of corn in, and then bring the water back to a boil again.
-Once it comes back to a boil, I wait, boiling two minutes, then I remove the corn to a serving platter.
+Just bring the corn to a boil, and it is done.
+This method gives you the freshest sweetest tasting corn.
+When I boil corn on the cob, I bring the water to a boil, drop the ears of corn in, cover my pot, and then bring the water back to a boil again.
+Once it comes back to a boil, it is done!
+Remove the corn to a serving platter.

 Corn has various natural simple sugars in it that convert to starches as the corn ages, or after it has been picked.
 It turns out that corn has some enzymes that are involved in this conversion process, and they are hastened on their way by exposure to heat (heat acts as a catalyst), so longer cooking times result in more sugars being converted to starches, and corn that is not as sweet.